curthenrichs/YAM/README.md

 # YAM
-YAM (Your automated machine) is ROS based robot.
+YAM (Your automated machine) is a robot.